IamSebastianDev/dev-server-details/readme.md

 ## API Reference

-The following section describes all objects and methods exported by `dev-server-details`, the most important one being the `presentDetails` method, which is used to genereate the Detailed report.
+The following section describes all objects and methods exported by `dev-server-details`, the most important one being the `presentDetails` method, which is used to generate the Detailed report.

 ### `presentDetails()`

 The `presentDetails` method takes a single object as argument.
-The object is used to pass the PORT to the method as well as customize theming and the textoutput.
+The object is used to pass the PORT to the method as well as customize theming and the text output.
 It's properties are:

 | property name |  type   | description                                                                |
 | ------------- | :-----: | -------------------------------------------------------------------------- |